sjondavey/python_azure_function_step_1/README.md

 ```

 ### The virtual environment
-Virtual environments are required to ensure Azure can recreate a suitable environement for the function
+Virtual environments are required to ensure Azure can recreate a suitable environnement for the function
 ```python
 python -m venv .venv
 pip install numpy